-The Ulster Beekeepers’ Association (UBKA) will deliver the Practical part of this Intermediate level course at CAFRE Greenmount Co.
-Antrim, Comber Co.
-Down, Dromore Co.
-Down, and Enniskillen Co.
-Fermanagh starting in September 2016.
+The Ulster Beekeepers’ Association (UBKA) will deliver the Practical part of this Intermediate level course at CAFRE Greenmount Campus, Comber Co.
+Down; Dromore Co.
+Down; and Enniskillen Campus, Doneyloop Parish Hall and Castlefin Donegal.

 Those applying should be aware that independent study is essential in addition to attending classes and apiary workshops.

 Practical: Natural History of the Honeybee, Nectar and Honey, Forage Plants and Pollination, Diseases, Pests and Pathogens, Apiary and Honeybee Management, Hive Products and their Preparation for Show and Sale.

 Scientific: The External Anatomy and Internal Feature of the Honeybee, its life cycle, the work done, methods of communication, reproduction, brood and adult bee diseases, pollination, honey and swarming

 Apiary Practical: Candidates are recommended to refer to the detail of the Apiary Practical syllabus on the FIBKA website and to use every opportunity to attend teaching and training sessions offered by UBKA and Local Associations where techniques such as colony assessment, disease identification and treatment, queen rearing, nucleus production, swarm control, apiary and honeybee management etc. will be covered.